NuGet/docs.microsoft.com-nuget/docs/api/report-abuse-resource.md

 is useful when a package source wants to enable all client experiences (even 3rd party) to delegate abuse reports to the package source.

-The resource used for fetching package content is the `ReportAbuseUriTemplate` resource found in the [service index](service-index.md).
+The resource used for building this URL is the `ReportAbuseUriTemplate` resource found in the [service index](service-index.md).

 ## Versioning